Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/10-GeMM_AIEvsDSP/AIE/README.md

 </details>

 <details>
-<summary>make xclbin: Using the Vitis Tools to Link AI Engine and HLS Kernels with the Platform</summary>
+<summary>make xsa: Using the Vitis Tools to Link AI Engine and HLS Kernels with the Platform</summary>

-### make xclbin: Using the Vitis Tools to Link AI Engine and HLS Kernels with the Platform
+### make xsa: Using the Vitis Tools to Link AI Engine and HLS Kernels with the Platform

-After the AI Engine kernels and graph and PL HLS kernels have been compiled, you can use the Vitis compiler to link them with the platform to generate a XCLBIN file.
+After the AI Engine kernels and graph and PL HLS kernels have been compiled, you can use the Vitis compiler to link them with the platform to generate a XSA file.

 The Vitis tools allow you to integrate the AI Engine, HLS, and RTL kernels into an existing extensible platform.
 This is an automated step from a software developer perspective where the platform chosen is provided by the hardware designer.
 Alternatively, you can opt to use one of the many extensible base platforms provided by Xilinx, and use the Vitis tools to build the hardware design and integrate the AI Engine and PL kernels into it.

 To test this feature in this tutorial, use the base VCK190 platform to build the design.
 The command to run this step is shown in the following example (default `TARGET=hw_emu`, `GEMM_INSTS=1`, `GEMM_SIZE=32`, `ITER_CNT=1` and `EN_TRACE=0`):

 ```
-make xclbin
+make xsa
 ```

-The command alongwith the options used is as follows:
+The command along with the options used is as follows:

 ```
 ...